State and Federal Programs

 Important requirements include:

-The district must develop a District-Wide Parent Involvement Plan (developed jointly with parents):
+The district must develop a District-Wide Parent and Family Engagement Plan (developed jointly with parents):

-1. Each Title I Schoolwide campus must develop a campus-level Parent Involvement Plan (developed
+1. Each Title I Schoolwide campus must develop a campus-level Parent and Family Engagement Plan (developed

 jointly with parents)

-2. Each campus must hold an annual Title I Meeting to inform parents of the school's participation in the
+2. Each campus must hold an annual Title I Meeting for Parents to inform parents of the school's participation in the

 Title I, Part A program, and to explain the Title I, Part A requirements and the rights of parents to be